 REBECCA W. WATSON is a shareholder in the law firm of Welborn Sullivan Meck & Tooley, P.C. in Denver and serves on the Board of the Rocky Mountain Mineral Foundation as Vice President and President-elect (2019-2020).
 Rebecca has a distinguished 40-year career representing natural resource, oil and gas and renewable energy clients and in high-level public service in the federal government.
 As Assistant Secretary for Land and Minerals Management of the U.S. Department of Interior in the George W. Bush administration, she had oversight over 3 energy resource bureaus including BLM, led 12,000 employees and managed a $1 billion budget.
 Prior to that, she served as Assistant General Counsel for Energy Policy at the U.S. Department of Energy.
 Rebecca was named the 2011 Distinguished Natural Resources Practitioner-in-Residence at the University of Denver Sturm College of Law, her alma mater, and has been repeatedly nationally recognized as a top energy and natural resources lawyer.
 She speaks and writes frequently on public land and energy topics.
 Rebecca is a Trustee on the Board of the Buffalo Bill Center of the West museum in Cody, Wyoming and serves on the Jefferson County, Colorado Open Space Advisory Committee.

-HEIDI HANDE, Enerplus Resources, Denver, CO.
+HEIDI HANDE is U.S. Legal Counsel with Enerplus Resources in Denver, Colorado.
 Heidi graduated from the University of Wyoming with degrees in Environment and Natural Resources/Psychology, Political Science, and later with a J.D.
 Heidi is licensed in Wyoming, Colorado, and her home state of North Dakota.
-She is a past President of the Denver Association of Oil and Gas Title Lawyers, teaches and participates in RMMLF Special Institutes, is a member of the Editorial Board for The Rocky Mountain Mineral Law Foundation Journal, and member of The Women’s Foundation of Colorado.
+She is a past President of the Denver Association of Oil and Gas Title Lawyers, teaches and participates in RMMLF Special Institutes, is a member of the Editorial Board for the Rocky Mountain Mineral Law Foundation Journal, and member of The Women’s Foundation of Colorado.